xp44mm/Notebook/F#/Working with Sequences and Tree-Structured Data.md

 ##### Note

-the list-processing functions in the F# library module FSharp.Collections.List are tail recursive, except where noted in the documentation.
+the list-processing functions in the F# library module `FSharp.Collections.List` are tail recursive, except where noted in the documentation.
 Some of them have implementations that are specially optimized to take advantage of the implementation of the list data structure.

 ---

 ### Tail Recursion and Processing Unbalanced Trees

 This section will consider tail-recursion problems that are much less common in practice but for which it’s important to know the techniques to apply if required.
-The techniques also illustrate some important aspects of functional programming—in particular, an advanced technique called continuation passing.
+The techniques also illustrate some important aspects of functional programming—in particular, an advanced technique called *continuation passing*.

 Tree-structured data are generally more difficult to process in a tail-recursive way than list-structured data are.
 For example, consider this tree structure: